Setting the photoelectron clock through molecular alignment: Discussion

-This result represents an important benchmark for any self-diffraction measurement and represents a breakdown of the usual interpretation of LIED experiments~\cite{Blaga:Nature483:194, Wolter:Science354:308, Amini:PNAS683:aop}.
-It highlights the molecular-frame conditions as a crucial ingredient of self-diffraction experiments.
-This new framework is general and can, in principle, be extended to any molecular system.
-Furthermore, the molecular-frame strong-field interaction was quantitatively modelled here, for the first time, by a fully-interacting-electron TDDFT calculation and, in conjunction, by a semiclassical single-active-electron theory.
+Our study highlights the molecular-frame conditions as a crucial ingredient of self-diffraction experiments.
+This framework is general and can, in principle, be extended to any molecular system.
+Furthermore, the molecular-frame strong-field interaction was quantitatively modelled here by a fully-interacting-electron TDDFT calculation and, in conjunction, by a semiclassical single-active-electron theory.
 We exploited TDDFT to evaluate the contribution of different molecular orbitals to the ionisation-rescattering dynamics as a benchmark for the applicability of the semiclassical approach.
 We expect this double-sided theoretical framework to become more and more important with increasing molecular complexity, where modelling the photoelectron dynamics may go beyond the capabilities of a single-orbital picture.
 In general, this also opens the perspective to investigate electron-correlation-driven phenomena in molecular strong-field physics~\cite{Lepine:NatPhoton8:195}.
 Furthermore, the earliest moments of a strong-field interaction are intrinsically imprinted in the initial conditions of the photoelectron and in the final energy distribution.
 Thus, molecular-frame strong-field-ionisation experiments, in principle, allow one to achieve a deeper understanding of electron tunnelling, for instance, regarding the tunnelling time, and to track the molecular potential in real-time.